gnarlyquack/dr-strangetest/README.txt

 Test files may be organized into test directories, which is any directory whose name begins with 'test'.
-When such a directory is found, it is searched for test files and also for subdirectories whose name also beings with 'test'.
+When such a directory is found, it is searched for test files and also for subdirectories whose name begins with 'test'.

 All names are matched case-insensitively.
-Names that don't match are ignored unless the name indicates a fixture function (described later).
+Names that don't match are ignored unless the name indicates a fixture function (described below).

 If your project uses Composer, EasyTest attempts to load Composer's autoloader so your project is automatically visible to your tests.